Speed bump: Speed bumps

-A speed bump is also known as a sleeping policeman in British English, Maltese English and Caribbean English, a judder bar in New Zealand English, and a lying-down policeman in Colombia, Dominican Republic, Hungary, Croatia, Serbia, Estonia, Lithuania, Slovenia, Bulgaria and Russia.
 A speed bump is a bump in a roadway with heights typically ranging between 3 and 4 in.
 The traverse distance of a speed bump is typically less than or near to 1 ft; contrasting with the wider speed humps, which typically have a traverse distance of 10 to 14 ft.

-Speed bumps vary in length, but it is typical to leave space between the bump and either edge of an enclosed road (i.e., with curbs and gutters) to allow for drainage.
-Spaces on either side may also allow more expedient passage for emergency vehicles, though effectiveness will depend on the type of vehicle and specific road design.

 Disadvantages

 Local authorities have cited disadvantages to speed bumps: